 Twin Cities, Gemini

 Gilbert was guided by a hand on the arm through a back hallway and down a series of crisscrossing steps.
 He was not accustomed to covert operations so he fumbled his way forwards bumping into walls and tables alike.
 Eventually, they slipped into a room divided into multiple sections by silk draperies.
 Smoke suffocated the air, curling around long and lavish sofas that spotted the room.
 Men and women were lounging on the sofas, puffing hookahs with lazily batting eyes.

 The air smelled like morrowheat.
 They were high to hell.

 Cadence pulled him along through a maze of curtains and rooms until they reached a back room that only seemed to be slightly suffocated with smoke.

-There Gilbert found Colonel Fritz von Spiel puffing a cigar with one hand and swirling a glass of wine in the other.
+There Gilbert found Oberst Fritz von Spiel puffing a cigar with one hand and swirling a glass of wine in the other.
 Seated across the table from him was a man with a sharp jawline dressed in a crisp suit with slicked-back hair.
 The table in between them was littered with half-eaten chicken breasts, sirloin steaks, and scallops.
 It looked ten times more lavish than what Gilbert had eaten upstairs.
 Bastards.

-“Well, Mr. Enzo,” Colonel von Spiel said, placing his glass of wine down onto the table.
+“Well, Mr. Enzo,” Oberst von Spiel said, placing his glass of wine down onto the table.
 “I think it’s about time we get to business.”

 “Of course… Bring the samples out,” the suited man—Enzo—said, flourishing his hands in the air.